SasView/sasview/src/sas/models/media/model_functions.rst

 **2.3.3.
 HayterMSAStructure Factor**

-This calculates the structure factor (the Fourier transform of the pair correlation function *g(r)*) for a system of charged, spheroidal objects in a dielectric medium.
-When combined with an appropriate form factor (such as sphere, core+shell, ellipsoid, etc), this allows for inclusion of the interparticle interference effects due to screened coulomb repulsion between charged particles.
+This is an implementation of the Rescaled Mean Spherical Approximation which calculates the structure factor (the Fourier transform of the pair correlation function *g(r)*) for a system of charged, spheroidal objects in a dielectric medium.
+When combined with an appropriate form factor (such as sphere,core+shell, ellipsoid, etc), this allows for inclusion of the interparticle interference effects due to screened coulomb repulsion between charged particles.

 **This routine only works for charged particles**.
 If the charge is set to zero the routine will self-destruct!
 For non-charged particles use a hard sphere potential.